GeorgeOsborn97/Project_2_Touch_type_Game/README.md

    - What was the outcome?
 The correct difficulty was pushed to the array, the correct keys were shown during the game and the hard mode was not accessable on mobile devices.
    - Fixes?
 None required.
 * The removal of the form on submit:
    - What was expected?
-After the user has interacted with the submit button the form is removed and replaced with a h1 and a p element that display the instructions of how to play the game. and a new button to start the game.
+After the user has interacted with the submit button the form is removed and replaced with a h1 and a p element that display the instructions of how to play the game and a new button to start the game.
    - How it was tested?
 The submit button was clicked.
    - What was the outcome?
 The form was removed and all the new elements were added correctly with the correct styling.
    - Fixes?
 None required.